Step Inside The

 It is strong, repairable, biodegradable and designed to last for years.
 For us, sustainability starts with choosing better materials from the beginning.

-We believe good craftsmanship means wasting as little as possible.
 In our workshop, every piece of vegetable-tanned leather is used with intention.
 Larger panels become boots and clogs.
 Smaller off-cuts are transformed into key rings, luggage tags and straps.
 Even the leather handles on our boxes are made from what remains.

 By designing with the full hide in mind, we reduce waste and honour the material we work with.